Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 Pretty soon, they’ve spent several hundred dollars on stuff and it’s difficult to maintain it all.

-If you take a step back early, you’re going to realize there’s a couple key points you can learn from:
+If you take a step back early on, you’re going to realize there’s a couple key points you can learn from:

 • You are going to need more space than you originally needed for just seedlings

-• Your initial budget for a system should have been higher than what it was
+• Your initial budget for a system probably should have been higher than what it was

 If you think about your system initially, and have a better idea of how much space you’ll actually need to cover with lighting, you can make better equipment choices.